Stiffstream/restinio/README.md

 *RESTinio* is a header-only library for creating REST applications in c++.
 It helps to create http server that can handle requests asynchronously.
-Currently it is in alpha state and represents the first view on the solution of the problem of being able to handle request asynchronously.
+Currently it is in alpha state and represents an attempt to find a nice solution for the problem of being able to handle request asynchronously.

 *RESTinio* is a free software and is distributed under GNU Affero GPL v.3 license.